manuelandersen/football-pipeline/README.md

 - player_valuations.csv (15.8 MB)
 - players.csv (10.33 MB)

-### Data Ingestion
+### 📥 Data Ingestion

-- Batch: for the data ingestion we use the [Kaggle API](https://github.com/Kaggle/kaggle-api) to extract all 9 csv files into a mage block to prepare it for the data lake.
+- Batch: for the data ingestion we use the [Kaggle API](https://github.com/Kaggle/kaggle-api) to extract all 9 CSV files into a 🧙Mage block to prepare it for the data lake.
-- Batch: for the data warehouse, we use mage to download the data from the google cloud storage bucket and prepare it for the load.
+- Batch: for the data warehouse, we use 🧙Mage to download the data from the Google Cloud Storage bucket and prepare it for loading.

-### Data Storage
+### 💾 Data Storage

-Both the data lake and the data warehouse where managed by Terraform as a way to learn IaC.
+Both the data lake and the data warehouse are managed by Terraform as a way to learn IaC.

-- Google cloud storage: a google cloud storage bucket was created using terraform.
-Data were store has parque files in order to reduce memory consumption.
-All the datasets were store as a whole file, except game_lineups, wich was partitioned by year and month.
+- Google cloud storage: a Google Cloud Storage bucket was created using Terraform.
+Data is store as Parquet files to reduce memory consumption.
+All datasets were stored as whole file, except for game_lineups, wich was partitioned by year and month.
-- Big query: a big query database was created using terraform.
+- Big query: a BigQuery database was created using terraform.

-### Transformations
+### 🔄 Transformations

-We use [dbt cloud](https://www.getdbt.com/product/dbt-cloud) to manage all the transformations to the data inside the datawarehouse.
-We clean and join the apearances and the player_valuations files, in order to get the aggroupations by year of the statistics that we care about.
+We use [dbt cloud](https://www.getdbt.com/product/dbt-cloud) to manage all the transformations of the data inside the data warehouse.
+We clean and join the apearances and the player_valuations files to get the aggregations by year of the statistics that we care about.

-## Dashboard
+## 📊 Dashboard

 > [!WARNING]
 > Since i was using the free credits of Google Cloud, all the information was deleted and the report is no longer available.

 Here is the [report](https://lookerstudio.google.com/reporting/affeeeed-5583-4da6-988a-06170c6d15cf).
-And here is a quick look into how it looks:
+And here is a quick look at how it looks:

 ![](docs/images/looker1.gif)

 ![](docs/images/looker2.gif)

-## Usage
+## 🔧 Usage

-You can refer to this [video]() where we do an explicit tour of the project and how it works.
+You can refer to this [video]() where we provide an explicit tour of the project and how it works.

-If you prefer instructions, go and check the [readme of the docs section](docs/README.md).
+If you prefer instructions, check the [README of the docs section](docs/README.md).